Manual

 The REST API

-Everything you can do in the dashboard, you can do programmatically — the Dregs REST API gives you full control over identities, events, scores, alerts, and configuration.
+Everything you do in the dashboard, you can do programmatically.
+The Dregs REST API gives you full control over identities, events, scores, alerts, and configuration.
 Build custom integrations, automate workflows, and embed fraud intelligence directly into your application.

 Authentication

-The API supports two authentication methods, each designed for a different use case.
+The API supports two authentication methods, each for a different use case.

 JWT Tokens